drone/docs/content/runner/vm/configuration/migration.md

 ---
 date: 2000-01-01T00:00:00+00:00
-title: Migration between versions
+title: Migration
 author: tphoney
 weight: 1
 ---

 <div class="alert">
-The AWS runner is in the Release Candidate phase.
+The VM runner is in the Release Candidate phase.
 </div>

 ## Migrating from RC4 to latest